This is the multi-page printable view of this section. Click here to print.

 Combining the Val output of each STATUS component with an OR Gate, a simple GLOBAL STATUS can be generated when any channels or device assert any state higher than NOTICE ( see STATUS settings, State value).

-2.2 - Q-SYS Maxx Control
+2.2 - Q-SYS Maxx Control plugin

-Control features:
+Control features

 • Ampenable